pippim/pippim.github.io/_posts/2018-03-22-How-do-I-restrict-my-kids'-computing-time?.md

 # PATH: $HOME/bin
 # DESC: Lock screen in x minutes
 # CALL: Place on Desktop or call from Terminal with "lock-screen-timer 99"
 # DATE: Created Nov 19, 2016.
-Last revision Mar 22, 2018.
+Last revision Nov 13, 2021.

 # UPDT: Updated to support WSL (Windows Subsystem for Linux)
 #       Remove hotplugtv.
 Replace ogg with paplay.
+#       May 30 2018 - Cohesion with multi-timer.
+New sysmonitor indicator style.
+#       Nov 13 2021 - Wrap long lines with \ continuation.
+Shorten comments.

 # NOTE: Time defaults to 30 minutes.
 #       If previous version is sleeping it is killed.
 #       Zenity is used to pop up entry box to get number of minutes.
 #       If zenity is closed with X or Cancel, no screen lock timer is launched.
-#       Pending lock warning displayed on-screen at set intervals.
+#       Pending lock warning displayed at set intervals.
 #       Write time remaining to ~/.lock-screen-timer-remaining

 MINUTES="$1" # Optional parameter 1 when invoked from terminal.